-Any family self-certifications must be made in a format acceptable to the PHA and must be signed by the family member whose information or status is being verified.
+Any family self-certifications must be made in a format acceptable to BHA and must be signed by the family member whose information or status is being verified.

-The PHA will incorporate additional procedures to remind families of the obligation to provide true and complete information in accordance with Chapter 14.
-The PHA will address any material discrepancies (i.e., unreported income or a substantial difference in reported income) that may arise later.
-The PHA may, but is not required to, offer the family a repayment agreement in accordance with Chapter 16.
-If the family fails to repay the excess subsidy, the PHA will terminate the family's assistance in accordance with the policies in Chapter 12.
+BHA will incorporate additional procedures to remind families of the obligation to provide true and complete information in accordance with Chapter 14.
+BHA will address any material discrepancies (i.e., unreported income or a substantial difference in reported income) that may arise later.
+BHA may, but is not required to, offer the family a repayment agreement in accordance with Chapter 16.
+If the family fails to repay the excess subsidy, BHA will terminate the family's assistance in accordance with the policies in Chapter 12.